4.6. Refractive Indices

 4.6.6.
 Presets

-optrace comes with multiple material presets, which can be accessed using ot.presets.refractive_index.<name>, where <name> is the material name.
-The materials are also grouped into multiple lists ot.presets.refractive_index.glasses, ot.presets.refractive_index.plastics, ot.presets.refractive_index.misc.
+optrace provides many material presets, which can be accessed using ot.presets.refractive_index.<name>, where <name> is the material name.
+The materials are also grouped into lists ot.presets.refractive_index.glasses, ot.presets.refractive_index.plastics, ot.presets.refractive_index.misc.

 ../_images/glass_presets_n.svg

-Fig. 4.21 Refraction index curves for different glass presets.
+Fig. 4.21 Refraction index curves for the glass presets.

 ../_images/glass_presets_V.svg

-Fig. 4.22 Abbe diagram for different glass presets.
+Fig. 4.22 Abbe diagram for the glass presets.

 ../_images/plastics_presets_n.svg

-Fig. 4.23 Refraction index curves for different plastic presets.
+Fig. 4.23 Refraction index curves for the plastic presets.

 ../_images/plastics_presets_V.svg

-Fig. 4.24 Abbe diagram for different plastic presets.
+Fig. 4.24 Abbe diagram for the plastic presets.

 ../_images/misc_presets_n.svg